lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 -----------------

 This tab is very useful, but mostly for |Coriolis| developpers.
 It allows to browse through the live DataBase.
-The *Inspector* provide three entry points:
+The *Inspector* provides three entry points:

 * **DataBase**: Starts from the whole |Hurricane| DataBase.
-* **Cell**: Inspect the currently loaded Cell.
+* **Cell**: Inspects the currently loaded Cell.
-* **Selection**: Inspect the object currently highlited in the *Selection* tab.
+* **Selection**: Inspects the object currently highlighted in the *Selection* tab.

-Once an entry point has been activated, you may recursively expore all it's fields using the right/left arrows.
+Once an entry point has been activated, you may recursively expore all its fields using the right/left arrows.

 .. note:: *Do not put your fingers in the socket:* when inspecting anything, do not modify the DataBase.
 If any object under inspection